phanerka/link-stash/General doc navigation.md

 - (if you're completely new to modding) head to "Getting started" page and only then, check other guides
 - check the *top guide / video tutorial*, *read / watch it from start to end* to get acknowledged with basics, and only *then* read the rest of page to see how you can change things yourself.
 I don't know your way of thinking, but otherwise you might feel confused and overwhelmed with all definitions and parameters!

+### clarifications idk?
+should i make separate devtools page?
+also add here on modification

+To avoid confusion, ill call every file that is put into modify folder "modification file of X" (X with modification syntax?)
+its very easy to miss out that folder in path.
 ### Tags
 For convenient looking for information
 helpful RW-related plugins, apps and websites: `#utils`